bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 & FlashBlock).

-Skype was not even mentioned here (until now obviously) since the Linux version is so far behind the one for OSX and Windows that I wouldn't even consider it a port.
+Skype was not even mentioned here (until now obviously) since the Linux version is so far behind the one for OS X and Windows that I wouldn't even consider it a port.
 It's just some pile of crap compiled to be able to list Linux as a supported OS on their website...
 They promised improvements, they promised an open-source Linux client - two years later we're still